Introduction to Scrum Basics

 - It is the decision-maker for the teams.

-- Mediates between the team and the customers to deliver the ultimate deliverable as per needs and on a timely basis.
+- Mediates between the team and the customers to deliver the ultimate deliverable as per needs and on time.

 2. Team for development

-- Self-managed – the team is self-managed, and the decision on the work front is taken mutually.
+- Self-managed – The team is self-managed, and the work front decision is mutually taken.

-- Independent- the team is empowered to take its own decisions.
+- Independent – The team is empowered to make its own decisions.

-- No designation- the team does not have any designation, and each member has the necessary skills to deliver the required work.
+- No designation – The team has no designation, and each member has the necessary skills to deliver the required work.

 3. Master of the Scrum

-- Leader – Coaches the teams on various aspects of scrum basic, guides them on how to proceed on the work front and hence, reaps the advantages of the scrum.
+- Leader – Coaches the teams on various aspects of Scrum basic, guides them on how to proceed on the work front, and hence, reaps the advantages of Scrum.

-- Helps eliminate obstacles – Helps development teams in removing all the obstacles on the path of progress and help them evolve.
+- Helps eliminate obstacles – Helps development teams remove all the obstacles on the path of progress and help them evolve.

-- Identifies ways to collaborate – facilitates the team with everything it needs to be able to deliver the ultimate product.
+- Identifies ways to collaborate – Facilitates the team with everything it needs to deliver the ultimate product.

 - Helps teams stay secure – Ensures that no external factor can influence the team in any way.